In order to make it easier to buy and sell securities, the primary market and secondary market are two crucial elements of the financial ecosystem.

 On the other hand, the secondary market is concerned with selling and exchanging these instruments from one holder to another.
 These financial instruments are also referred to as ‘Securities.’

 Individuals buy shares in the secondary market as they need the money to finance their own personal needs and wants.
 For example, an individual might want a new home but can only afford to pay half the house price.
 That individual can get a mortgage for the other half of the price.

-Hence, some times these markets are collectively known as Security market or security exchange.
-Every country has it’s own security market.
+Hence, sometimes these markets are collectively known as Security markets or security exchanges.
+Every country has its own security market.